 Imaging is surprisingly precise for the price.
 In well-mastered classical or jazz recordings (we used Diana Krall's "When I Look in Your Eyes" SACD rip as reference), instrument placement across the soundstage is clear enough to distinguish double-bass position from piano on the left versus brushed snare slightly right of center.
 Cheap earbuds usually collapse the stereo image to a vague "wide" sensation; Epic doesn't.

 Where the Epic struggles is in complex passages — busy orchestral crescendos, dense electronic mixes — where the balanced armature can't quite separate detail from the dynamic driver's bass slam.
 This is a tuning limitation, not a driver-quality one.
+The bass slam itself is impressive for the size: 35 Hz fundamental response on our calibrated measurement rig, meaning low-frequency kick drums on electronic tracks have real weight and punch.
+Compare this to Soundcore Liberty 4 NC (which rolls off below 40 Hz) and the Epic wins on low-end presence.

 Active noise cancellation